 What is Subsidence and How Can You Treat it?

 Few things strike fear into buyers and sellers alike than finding out a property has subsidence.
 Would you consider buying a property where there was risk of structural damage?
-This is certainly a question that many sellers have sleepless nights about – particularly if they are looking for a quick home sale.
+This is certainly a question that many sellers have sleepless nights about – particularly if they are looking for a quick home sale – if you are struggling with any of this then speak to us we are cash house buyers and we buy any house.

 Although subsidence can be a serious problem, it doesn’t need to be a complete turn-off.
 In most cases, subsidence is manageable and doesn’t necessarily mean the property will be unsafe to live in.
 Take a read of our guide to subsidence to find out all your burning questions, such as “what is subsidence?” and “how much does subsidence devalue a property?”